Who we are

 You might find his words in publications including Northern Soul, Louder Than War, Bido Lito and Stuplex, or you could well discover them over at his own writing archive, Noise Heat Power.
 You might also wish to know that he’s available for hire as a freelance copywriter and content creator, having previously written for Sony, Toyota, Motorola, Interflora and more.
 Yes, actual brands you’ve actually heard of.

-Claire Fleetneedle is trainee herbalist specialising in remedies and edible uses for local wild plants.
-In a world where free healthcare may soon be a thing of the past she seeks to revive and pass on our ancient and largely forgotten herb lore.
-She writes weekly herbal and foraging articles for Life on Pig Row and for her own page Fleetneedles Forage.
-She also runs her own crafting business, supplying local shops with her handmade gifts and creations.
+Claire Fleetneedle is Northern Soul‘s Gardening Correspondent.
+She is also a voice, public speaking and acting coach.
+In her spare time she is a trainee herbalist specialising in remedies and edible uses for local wild plants.
+In a world where free healthcare may soon be a thing of the past, she seeks to revive and pass on our ancient and largely forgotten herb lore.

 Robert Hamilton is Northern Soul‘s Opera Correspondent.
 He was born in Belfast more years ago than he cares to remember and has lived and worked in Manchester for 25 of those years.
 Robert lectures in World Cinema at Manchester Metropolitan University, where it has taken him a quarter of a century to climb to the bottom of his profession.
 He studied fine art but, on being told that he was not the world’s worst painter but “bloody close”, he decided to follow more profitable pursuits.